GowthamKumar1236/ZuAI-company-Assignment/README.md

 3. From the `blog-app/backend` directory, run `npm start` to start the server.

 ### Deployment
-- Deploy the combined backend on Render, ensuring it serves both the API and the static files from the React build.
+- Deployed the combined backend on Render, ensuring it serves both the API and the static files from the React build.

-## License
-This project is licensed under the MIT License.